alf45tar/ix4-300d/README.md

    ```
    screen /dev/cu.SLAB_USBtoUART 115200
    ```
-   Your serial port can be different from `/dev/cu.SLAB_USBtoUART` because it depends by USB-to-TTL adapter used
+   Your serial port can be different from `/dev/cu.SLAB_USBtoUART` because it depends by USB-to-TTL adapter used.
 3. Power on the Lenovo Iomega ix4-300d
-4. Press any key to stop the booting process and receive the Marvell U-Boot promp
+4. Press any key to stop the booting process and receive the Marvell U-Boot prompt
    ```
    BootROM 1.15
    Booting from NAND flash